-AMY GOODMAN: Dr. Martin Luther King on April 3, 1968, the night before he was assassinated.
+AMY GOODMAN: Dr. Martin Luther King, April 3rd, 1968, the night before he was assassinated.
 We’ll come back to this speech in Memphis, Tennessee in a minute.

 AMY GOODMAN: Nina Simone singing “Why?
-(The King of Love Is Dead)” This is Democracy Now!, democracynow.org, the War and Peace Report.
-I’m Amy Goodman, as we continue with Dr. King’s speech the night before he was assassinated.
+(The King of Love Is Dead)” This is Democracy Now!, democracynow.org, The War and Peace Report.
+I’m Amy Goodman, as we continue with Dr. King’s speech the night before he was assassinated, April 3rd, 1968.
 It was a rainy night in Memphis, Tennessee.

 REV. DR. MARTIN LUTHER KING, JR.: We aren’t going to let any mace stop us.
 We are masters in our nonviolent movement in disarming police forces; they don’t know what to do.
 I’ve seen them so often.
 I remember in Birmingham, Alabama, when we were in that majestic struggle there, we would move out of the 16th Street Baptist Church day after day; by the hundreds we would move out.
 And Bull Connor would tell them to send the dogs forth, and they did come.
 But we just went before the dogs singing, "Ain’t gonna let nobody turn me around."